imnotryan/PersonalProjects/Water Level Sensor/README.md

 Hardware used in this project (prices are as of June 2021 in USD):

--1x Arduino ATmega 2560 microcontroller with USB cable ($15.99 on Amazon) -1x 830-point breadboard (About $10 on Amazon)
+- 1x Arduino ATmega 2560 microcontroller with USB cable ($15.99 on Amazon)

+- 1x 830-point breadboard (About $10 on Amazon)

--1x LCD 1602 (Liquis Crystal Display) ($7.99 on Amazon)
+- 1x LCD 1602 (Liquis Crystal Display) ($7.99 on Amazon)

--5x 10KΩ resistors (2 of these are optional) ($4.99 on Amazon)
+- 5x 10KΩ resistors (2 of these are optional) ($4.99 on Amazon)

--2x Pushbuttons (Less than $10 on Amazon)
+- 2x Pushbuttons (Less than $10 on Amazon)

--1x Water Level Detector Module (Less than $10 on Amazon) -1x DS3231 Real Time Clock (RTC) module (About $10 on Amazon) -7x Female to Male DuPont wires
+- 1x Water Level Detector Module (Less than $10 on Amazon)

+- 1x DS3231 Real Time Clock (RTC) module (About $10 on Amazon)

+- 7x Female to Male DuPont wires

--21x Male to Male DuPont wires (F to M and M to M for $6.99 total on Amazon)
+- 21x Male to Male DuPont wires (F to M and M to M for $6.99 total on Amazon)

--LCD software driver can be found in Arduino's Library Manager
+- LCD software driver can be found in Arduino's Library Manager

 Important links: